CryptoGrampy/monerodex/README.md

   - [Donate](#donate)
 ## About

-The goal of Monero Projectpedia is to simply create a structured catalog of projects happening in the Monero space.
-This catalog will be available as an importable JSON object that can be used in any way your heart desires.
+The goal of Monerodex is to simply create an up-to-date, structured, and consumable catalog of projects, merchants, ??? in the Monero space.
+This dex will be available as an importable JSON object that can be used in any way your heart desires.

 ## Contributing

-Contribute to this project by copying the project-example.yml file, adding in your project, and saving it in the projects folder.
+Contribute to this project by copying the project-example.yml file, adding in your project information following the MonerodexProjectV1 interface, and saving it in the projects folder as a yml file.

 ## Consuming

-Use the out/monero-projectpedia.json file in your project.
+Use the out/monerodex-project.json file in your project.

 ## TODO

 - Add projects
+- Think about merchantdex
 - Add data schemas to Readme
+- Review schema with others
 - Add file links in Readme
-- Add Github Action for build
+- Add Github Action for continuous build

 ## Donate